NASA-AMMOS/3DTilesRendererJS/src/core/renderer/API.md

 remove( item: any ): void
 ```

-Removes an item from the queue, rejecting its promise with `PriorityQueueItemRemovedError`.
+Removes an item from the queue, rejecting its promise with an `AbortError` DOMException.

 ### .removeByFilter